 - Prioritization assists the team to resolve most critical defects at an early stage of a testing cycle.

 - If the test cases are prioritized for regression testing, the DevTestOps team can get a chance to detect and correct the faults at an early stage as possible.

-It is usually observed that a huge number of defects are usually reported by the testing team during the date very close to the production release time.
+It is usually observed that a huge number of defects are usually reported by the testing team, very close to the production release time.

-This creates a negative impression on the customer because, in order to fix these critical bugs, the delivery deadline might need to be extended.
+This creates a negative impression on the customers because – in order to fix these critical bugs, the delivery deadline might need to be extended.
 This calls for prioritizing test cases for regression testing and then choosing them according to time and importance.